 - Difficulty staying focused on tasks or activities like conversations or long reading

-- Appears to not listen when spoken to
+- Appearing to not listen when spoken to

 - Quickly losing focus on tasks after starting them

-- Extremely forgetful when it comes to daily tasks like chores and errands (may forget to pay bills or keep appointments)
+- Being forgetful when it comes to daily tasks like paying bills or keeping appointments

-- Often loses crucial daily items like keys, wallet, and cell phone
+- Frequently losing daily items like keys, wallet and cell phone

 - Excessive fidgeting or inability to stay seated